ax.benchmark

 • method – The BenchmarkMethod to test

-ax.benchmark.benchmark.compute_score_trace(optimization_trace: ndarray, num_baseline_trials: int, problem: BenchmarkProblemProtocol) ndarray[source]
+ax.benchmark.benchmark.compute_score_trace(optimization_trace: ndarray[Any, dtype[_ScalarType_co]], num_baseline_trials: int, problem: BenchmarkProblem) ndarray[Any, dtype[_ScalarType_co]][source]

 Computes a score trace from the optimization trace.